martinsumner/riak_kv/docs/BucketProperties.md

 ## General read/write parameters

 There are a number of configurable read/write parameters - `r`, `w`, `dw`, `rw`, `basic_quorum`, `sloppy_quorum`.
 It is strongly recommended to stick to default quorum settings.
 Any attempt to re-configure to improve speed of response to clients, will increase the risk of overloading vnode mailboxes and causing unnecessary failures.

+## vnode_object_cache

+If a vnode_object_cache has been configured, then setting the bucket property `{vonde_object_cache, true}` will allow the vnode to cache the object to accelerate PUTs.
+Each PUT will require a fetch of the object at the coordinating vnode, and PUTs may be accelerated if the fetch instead can be taken from an in-memory per-vnode cache.
+The cache is specifically designed for small objects that may receive very frequent updates (e.g. counters).
+See the riak.conf file for more information on the configuration of the cache.